We get this question every week “Coach, what kind of boots should I wear for the upcoming GORUCK event”?

 I also wear those same boots to coach all of the 20X and Kokoro events and go on hikes with the athletes.

-The New Balance Bushmasters drain well which is important in an event like GoRuck.
+These boots drain well which is important in an event like GORUCK.
 I never have to worry about my feet during the long distance endurance events.

 I wore Merrell Chameleon Vibrams.